Adam Morgan (politician)

 Adam M. Morgan (born April 26, 1989) is an American politician, attorney, composer, filmmaker and president of Majesty Music.
-He is a member of the South Carolina House of Representatives from the 20th District, serving since November 2018.
-He represents the Eastside of Greenville, South Carolina in the Upstate of South Carolina.
-He is a member of the Republican Party.
-Morgan is the son-in-law of singer, songwriter Ron "Patch" Hamilton.

-In 2021 Morgan was elected as the Founding Chairman of the South Carolina Freedom Caucus He also serves on the House Legislative Oversight and Education and Public Works Committees.

-Early life and career
+Early life

-Morgan was born in Dallas, Texas, to Tim and Michele Morgan.
+Morgan was born in Dallas, Texas, to Timothy and Michele Morgan.
 He graduated with a bachelor's degree from Bob Jones University in 2011, where he served as the student body president.
 He then graduated with a Juris Doctor (J.D.) from University of South Carolina School of Law in 2015, and became a member of the South Carolina Bar.

+Political career

+Morgan was a member of the South Carolina House of Representatives from the 20th District, serving from November 2018 to November 2024.
+He represented the Eastside of Greenville, South Carolina in the Upstate of South Carolina.
+He is a member of the Republican Party.

+In 2021 Morgan was elected as the Founding Chairman of the South Carolina Freedom Caucus He also served on the House Legislative Oversight and Education and Public Works Committees.

+2024 U.S. House election

+In November 2023, Morgan announced that he would run for South Carolina's 4th Congressional District, a seat held by William Timmons.
+Morgan was endorsed in the race by South Carolina's 5th Congressional District US House member Ralph Norman.
+Morgan lost the Republican primary to Timmons by a narrow margin, vacating his South Carolina House seat.

+Entertainment career

-He is currently the president and co-owner of Majesty Music, a publishing company, recording studio, and music academy headquartered in Greenville, South Carolina.
-In 2016, he married Megan Hamilton Morgan, daughter of Ron and Shelly Hamilton, and the couple live in Taylors, South Carolina.
+Morgan is currently the president and co-owner of Majesty Music, a publishing company, recording studio, and music academy headquartered in Greenville, South Carolina.
 He has written several songs, children's books, and produced the popular Patch the Pirate children's series since 2014.
 He served as the writer and executive producer of the 2018 Patch the Pirate animated cartoon, "Operation Arctic: Viking Invasion".
-In 2018 Morgan successfully ran for the South Carolina House of Representatives.